Rajpreetcoder/rajpreetcoder.github.com/README.md

 ### 2. IAPT - Incharge Jaswinder Singh

-#### He is wonderful personality I ever seen he plays with no. on stage and science prove law that say **Nuclear energy is grater than Gravitational energy** He enjoy what he is doing that inspire me alot
+#### He is wonderful personality I ever seen he plays with no. on stage and prove law that say **_Nuclear energy is grater than Gravitational energy_** with just balloon and bit of papers.He enjoy what he is doing that inspire me alot

 ### 3. Then After we have class of English in which we perform an activity.